yuchen-x/MacDec-via-Cen/README.md

   <img src="https://github.com/yuchen-x/gifs/blob/master/Parallel-MacDec-MADDRQN.png" width="70%">
 </p>

-The centralized Q-net is first trained purely using the centralized experiences, while each decentralized Q-net is the optimized using the above new double Q-update rule.
+The centralized Q-net is first trained purely using the centralized experiences, while each decentralized Q-net is then optimized using the above new double Q-update rule.

 ## Demo Videos